deathworlders/online/content/books/deathworlders/chapter-90-the-coming-fire.md

 `a whole fuckofalotta yer fellows aint showin that right now`
 `they prolly wont make it`
 `its like th shopping cart test really`
-`an yeah, maybe some folks will say its not fair’
+`an yeah, maybe some folks will say its not fair`
-`cuz you were there and you had the chance to be tested’
+`cuz you were there and you had the chance to be tested`
-`and theres lots of others who woulda passed but never got the opportunity’
+`and theres lots of others who woulda passed but never got the opportunity`
-`but we all got to choose our poison’
+`but we all got to choose our poison`
-`cuz no matter what we do its gonna be unfair in some way’
+`cuz no matter what we do its gonna be unfair in some way`
 `an I aint about to let people who smell like good lose out`
 `not when I can do somethin`
 `so Jamal thats all the time I got`